Michiel de Ruyter: First Anglo-Dutch War

 During the First Anglo-Dutch War of 1652–1654, De Ruyter agreed to join the expanding Dutch fleet as a junior flag-officer or commandeur, a rank broadly comparable to that of commodore, commanding a Zeelandic squadron of "director's ships", which were privately financed warships, after he had initially refused the post on the grounds that others were better qualified for it.
 De Ruyter proved his worth under the supreme commander lieutenant-admiral Maarten Tromp.
 The rank of admiral-general was reserved for the stadtholder, but at the time, no-one held that appointment.
 The main function of De Ruyter's squadron was to convoy outbound or returning Dutch merchant ships through the English Channel, where they were vulnerable to attacks from English ships based at Portsmouth or Plymouth.

-In August 1652, a convoy of around 60 Dutch merchant ships left the Netherlands for the Mediterranean, initially with an escort of 10 warships.
-The convoy was joined off the coast of the Spanish Netherlands by a further escort commanded by de Ruyter of between 20 and 30 fighting ships.
-The exact number of Dutch fighting ships involved in the subsequent battle is unclear, but de Ruyter sailed with 21 warships from all five of the Dutch admiralties, two large Dutch East India warships and six fireships.
+In August 1652, a convoy of around sixty Dutch merchant ships left the Netherlands for the Mediterranean, initially with an escort of ten warships.
+The convoy was joined off the coast of the Spanish Netherlands by a further escort commanded by De Ruyter of between twenty and thirty fighting ships.
+The exact number of Dutch fighting ships involved in the subsequent battle is unclear, but De Ruyter sailed with 21 warships from all five of the Dutch admiralties, two large Dutch East India warships and six fireships.
 Additional warships may have joined him on route to the convoy and at least one warship was damaged before the subsequent battle and returned to port.
 On 15 August 1652, the convoy and its escort were sighted by an English fleet commanded by General at Sea George Ayscue with around 45 ships.
-Three of these were warships more powerful than any in the Dutch fleet, but, as in de Ruyter's fleet, many of the others were small armed merchant ships rather than purpose-built warships.
-On the afternoon of 16 August 1652, Ayscue attempted to attack and capture the Dutch merchant ships with around nine of his strongest and fastest warships, but de Ruyter counter-attacked, leaving the convoy unprotected, and he surrounded those English warships that had attacked.
+Three of these were warships more powerful than any in the Dutch fleet, but, as in De Ruyter's fleet, many of the others were small armed merchant ships rather than purpose-built warships.
+On the afternoon of 16 August 1652, Ayscue attempted to attack and capture the Dutch merchant ships with around nine of his strongest and fastest warships, but De Ruyter counter-attacked, leaving the convoy unprotected, and he surrounded those English warships that had attacked.
 The ensuing mêlée battle continued until nightfall, as the outnumbered English ships could rely on their stronger gun batteries to keep the Dutch at bay.
 Most of the hired English merchant ships neither attempted to aid their warships nor pursue the Dutch merchant ships.
-As Ayscue was defeated in his aim of capturing or destroying Dutch merchant ships, and as de Ruyter had fought off an attack by a potentially superior force by a bold attack on its strongest ships, the latter had won this battle of Plymouth and saved the convoy.
-He also fought at the battle of Kentish Knock and the battle of the Gabbard during this war.
+As Ayscue was defeated in his aim of capturing or destroying Dutch merchant ships, and as De Ruyter had fought off an attack by a potentially superior force by a bold attack on its strongest ships, the latter had won this Battle of Plymouth and saved the convoy, making him an instant naval hero to the Dutch population.
+He also fought, as squadron commander, at the Battle of Kentish Knock and the Battle of the Gabbard during this war.